 Explainer: A Guide to Integrated Marketing Communications

-A graphic of question marks provides the background art for our PRNEWS Explainer series which today asks what is an audience?
+A graphic of question marks provides the background art for our PRNEWS Explainer series which today asks what is an annual report?

 [Editor’s Note: Even experienced PR professionals need a refresher on the basics periodically, as well as insight about newer concepts.
 Whether it’s how to become a better writer or a review of PR ethics, we aim to provide you with content about a variety of topics and issues.
 Hence, our Explainer series.